A universal variational framework for parabolic equations and systems: Higher order problems on full space

-It is just a matter to fix algebraic notation as the analysis done for second order parabolic operators goes through almost \textit{verbatim} for higher order problems on full space.
-We give details of the setup and sketch the main points, following faithfully what was done for second order problems. {Given our omission of proofs, this section should be considered as an announcement of results, the verification of which is left to the interest readers.}
+It is mainly a matter to fix algebraic notation as the analysis done for second order parabolic operators goes through almost \textit{verbatim} for higher order problems on full space.
+We give details of the setup and sketch the main points, following faithfully what was done for second order problems.
+Given our omission of proofs, this section should be considered as an announcement of results, the verification of which is left to the interest readers.
+Results in this section also provide the generalization of the theory for second order elliptic parts when the compatible pairs are allowed to vary with the coefficients as mentionned earlier.